Pop/Rock:

 NEW 2024 ”Send Me an Angel”: Next to the ”Wind of Change” it was the second hit single from the 1991 Scorpions album ”Crazy World”.
 This bombastic rock ballad is a real treat for any choir!

 NEW 2024 ”Used to be young”: By Miley Cyrus from 2023.
 A great song about ”getting older” – and hopefully wiser as well ;).
-I combined it in a Mash-Up with Thomas Rhett’s wonderful country song ”Remember you young”.
-You can listen to the Mash-Up here (sung by the Illustrakören from Stockholm)
+There’s also version where I combined it in a Mash-Up with Thomas Rhett’s wonderful country song ”Remember you young”.
+You can listen to the mash-up here!

 NEW 2024 ”The Boy in the Bubble”: As far as I’m concerned, one of the very best tracks from Paul Simon’s 1986 album ”Graceland”.
 Typical of Paul Simon’s poetry, it combines some rather dark lyrics in the form of a lullaby (”don’t cry, baby, don’t cry”) with a somewhat ironic optimism (”These are the days of miracle and wonder”).
 I guess, both perspectives can be true at the same time, can’t they?
 Since I couldn’t find any vocal arrangement of it so far, I thought it was time to provide one.
 In this setting the solo part can be sung either by a male or female singer, but also by the whole group of tenors (that’s how I did it.).

-NEW 2024 ”Forever Young”: Alphaville biggest hit was released in 1984.
+NEW 2024 ”Forever Young”: Alphaville’s biggest hit was released in 1984.
 Solid lyrics, great melody.
-This setting focuses mainly on the atmospheric aspect of the piece rather than the rhythm, which brings out choral qualities especially well.
+This arrangement focuses mainly on the atmospheric aspect of the piece rather than the rhythm, which brings out choral qualities especially well.

 NEW 2024 ”They Dance Alone”: Another one of Sting’s most powerful songs.
 It refers to the military coup in Chile 1973 and to the mourning Chilean women who dance the Cueca, the national dance of Chile, alone with photographs of their disappeared loved ones in their hands.
 It’s about human suffering under tyranny and nourishes the hope to overcome it.
+It also works very well with an accompanying drum.

-”Fields of Gold”: Sting’s beautiful autumnal love song.
+NEW 2025 ”Fields of Gold”: Sting’s beautifully melancholic love song.
 Also available in a setting for SSAA.

-NEW 2024If I Ever Lose My Faith in You”: Released 1993, it’s a typical Sting song balancing between melancholy and hope.
+NEW 2024 ”If I Ever Lose My Faith in You”: Released 1993, it’s a typical Sting song balancing between melancholy and hope.
 One of my favorites.

 NEW 2023 ”Stuck with You”: This is Huey Lewis and the News from 1986.
 Such a good song!
 Here it starts with a mellow bass solo until the melody switches to the sopranos and later even to the altos and tenors.